-- 54 The internal road layout was previously approved and is largely built out onsite.
-In terms of car parking the developers have provided in-curtilage parking down the sides of houses at the key access points to the site to help reduce the visual dominance of cars.
+- The internal road layout was previously approved and is largely completed onsite.
+In terms of car parking, the developers have provided in-curtilage parking down the sides of houses at the key access points to the site to help reduce the visual dominance of cars.
+Access is also proposed to the area reserved for the park and ride site approved under the PPP immediately north of the proposed site.
 In other areas there is landscaping proposed to help screen areas of car parking and some properties have car parking within the rear garden areas.
-The intent to integrate parking, as per Government Policy, Designing Streets, appears to be generally undertaken and is considered acceptable. - 55 A Construction Traffic Management Plan (CTMP) will be required prior to the commencement of development and this will tie in with a maintenance agreement for the existing public road which will deal with any liability in respect of abnormal deterioration caused by the construction traffic (Condition 15). - 56 Overall, the proposal therefore complies with LDP2 Policy 60; as the trunk and local transport network can accommodate the proposed level traffic generation with minimal impact and mitigation at this stage and the road design and layout within the site is acceptable.
+The intent to integrate parking, as per Government Policy, Designing Streets, appears to be generally undertaken and is considered to be acceptable. - A Construction Traffic Management Scheme (CTMS) will be required prior to the commencement of development, and this will tie in with a maintenance agreement for the existing public road which will deal with any liability in respect of abnormal deterioration caused by the construction traffic (Condition 6). - Overall, the proposal therefore complies with LDP2 Policy 60; as the trunk and local transport network can accommodate the proposed level traffic generation with minimal impact and mitigation at this stage and the road design and layout within the site is acceptable.